arnaudroger/blog/_posts/2016-10-30-java-performance-puzzle.md

 # The expected asm

-If we look at the [asm generated](https://github.com/arnaudroger/sfm-csv-variability/blob/master/jitwatch/asm-consumeAllBuffer-v1-ref.txt) by the orig code we can see the code that check if the char is a ',', '\r' or '\n'.
+If we look at the [asm generated](https://github.com/arnaudroger/sfm-csv-variability/blob/master/jitwatch/asm-consumeAllBuffer-v1-ref.txt) by the orig code we can see the code that checks if the char is a ',', '\r' or '\n'.

 [Line starting at 78](https://github.com/arnaudroger/sfm-csv-variability/blob/master/jitwatch/asm-consumeAllBuffer-v1-ref.txt#L78)
 {% highlight asm %}